mohsenoid/Android-Interview-Questions/KOTLIN.md

 35. #### What is an inline function in Kotlin?

-    Inline function instruct compiler to insert complete body of the function wherever that function got used in the code.
-To use an Inline function, all you need to do is just add an inline keyword at the beginning of the function declaration.
+    The inline function instructs the compiler to insert the complete body of the function wherever that function is used in the code.
+To use an Inline function, all you need to do is adding an inline keyword at the beginning of the function declaration.

 36. #### What is noinline in Kotlin?

-    While using an inline function and want to pass some lambda function and not all lambda function as inline, then you can explicitly tell the compiler which lambda it shouldn't inline.
+    While using an inline function and want to pass some lambda functions and not all lambda functions as inline, then you can explicitly tell the compiler which lambda it shouldn't inline.

     ```java
     inline fun doSomethingElse(abc: () -> Unit, noinline xyz: () -> Unit) {